Restricted graph Lie algebras in characteristic two: Restricted Lie algebras of characteristic two

-On the other hand, the restricted envelope $u(\mf g)$ is isomorphic to the quotient ring $k[S]/(S^2)$, proving that its cohomology ring is the polynomial ring $k[\delta]$, which is infinite dimensional. \end{exam} We say that an element $x$ of a restricted Lie algebra $\mf g$ is a torsion element if $x\pow=0$ for some $n\geq 1$.
-Thus $\mf g$ is \textbf{torsion-free} if the zero vector is the unique torsion element.
-Torsion-free abelian Lie algebras are called \textbf{free abelian}; for instance, the restricted Lie algebra $\mf k$ from Example \ref{ex:1dim} is free abelian.
-On the contrary, $\mf g$ is \textbf{elementary abelian} if $x\2=0$ holds for every $x\in \mf g$.
-In fact, notice that this also implies that $[x,y]=0$, for all $x,y\in \mf g$.
+On the other hand, the restricted envelope $u(\mf g)$ is isomorphic to the quotient ring $k[S]/(S^2),$ proving that its cohomology ring is the polynomial ring $k[\delta],$ which is infinite-dimensional.

+The restricted Lie algebra of the finite abelian simple group $C_2$ is clearly isomorphic to $\mf k/\mf k\2.$ \end{exam} We say that an element $x$ of a restricted Lie algebra $\mf g$ is a torsion element if $x\pow=0$ for some $n\geq 1.$ Thus $\mf g$ is \textbf{torsion-free} if the zero vector is the unique torsion element.
+Torsion-free abelian Lie algebras are called \textbf{free abelian}.
+On the contrary, $\mf g$ is \textbf{elementary abelian} if $x\2=0$ holds for every $x\in \mf g.$ In fact, notice that this also implies that $[x,y]=0,$ for all $x,y\in \mf g.$ For example, the restricted Lie algebra $\mf k$ from Example \ref{ex:1dim}(1) is free abelian, while its quotient $\mf k/\mf k\2$ of Example \ref{ex:1dim}(2) is elementary abelian.